Man in Offaly shopping centre coughing incident granted bail until July

 A MAN alleged to have been involved in a coughing incident at a shopping centre in Offaly spent four nights in custody before being released on bail.

-Tullamore District Court was told yesterday (Wednesday, April 8) that David Lynch, 146 Greenwood Park, Edenderry allegedly coughed in the face of a person in Dunnes Stores in the town the previous Friday.
+Tullamore District Court was told on Wednesday that David Lynch, 146 Greenwood Park, Edenderry allegedly coughed in the face of a person in Dunnes Stores in the town the previous Friday.

 His solicitor, Donal Farrelly, said it was now accepted that a video recording was not as clear as was first thought and the gardai would be disposed to granting him bail.